Hyphaeic/EXTERNAL/README.md

 **Hyphaeic Spc.** is a cognitive physics & hardware engineering research & development social benefit corporation based in Seattle, WA.
 We are building self-sovereign living systems as aligned, autonomous & persistent economic agents.

-We are moving alignment from a pedagogical problem (teaching values) to a mechanism design problem (constructing consequence).

 ---

 ## What We Build